Mexico–United States border

+Four American Sun Belt states border Mexico: California, Arizona, New Mexico and Texas.
+One definition of Northern Mexico includes only the six Mexican states that border the U.S.: Baja California, Chihuahua, Coahuila, Nuevo León, Sonora and Tamaulipas.
 The total length of the continental border is 3,145 km.
 From the Gulf of Mexico, it follows the course of the Rio Grande (Río Bravo del Norte) to the border crossing at Ciudad Juárez, Chihuahua, and El Paso, Texas.
 Westward from El Paso–Juárez, it crosses vast tracts of the Chihuahuan and Sonoran deserts to the Colorado River Delta and San Diego–Tijuana, before reaching the Pacific Ocean.

-Four American states border Mexico: California, Arizona, New Mexico and Texas.
-One definition of Northern Mexico includes only the six Mexican states that border the United States: Baja California, Chihuahua, Coahuila, Nuevo León, Sonora and Tamaulipas.

 Geography

 The Mexico–United States border extends 3,145 km, in addition to the maritime boundaries of 29 km into the Pacific Ocean and 19 km into the Gulf of Mexico.
+It is the tenth-longest border between two countries in the world.